noynaert/act102handouts/13_JavaScript/13a_About_JavaScript.md

 ## History

 What we now know as JavaScript was developed in 1995 by Netscape, a forerunner of the FireFox browser

 ![Netscape Logo](images/240px-Netscape_icon.svg.png)

+## JavaScript is in the browser

+With most computer languages a developer must download a compiler or interpreter for the language.
+That is not true with JavaScript when it is used in web pages.
+A JavaScript interpreter is built into most browsers.
+You only have to download JavaScript if you are doing server-side scripting.

 ### The Browser Wars